marcodippy/beautiful-jekyll/_posts/2016-08-21-variance-covariance-contravariance-part2.md

 val dogKennel: Kennel[Dog] = animalKennel
 ```

-Again, if Kennel[Animal].get returns instances of the Animal class, are we really sure that we wanto to be able to use it in every place that expects a Kennel[Dog]?
+If Kennel[Animal].get returns instances of the Animal class, are we really sure that we wanto to be able to use it in every place that expects a Kennel[Dog]?
 Nope.

 A way to make it compile is